opencomputeproject/ocp-spec-tools/GITHUB_PAGES.md

 To enable this, add a file to `.github/workflows/deploy_pages.yml` with the following contents.
 Explanatory comments can be elided.

-The JSON portion within the following contents must be customized based on which specifications are to be rendered.
+The JSON portion within the contents below must be customized based on which specifications are to be rendered.
+See instructions inline.

 ```
 name: Deploy specifications to GitHub pages